awsdocs/aws-control-tower-guide/doc_source/how-to-decommission.md

 **Note**
 *These actions may have significant consequences for your billing and compliance activities\.
 For example, failure to delete these resources can result in unexpected charges\.*

-    For more information about how to delete resources manually, see [Manual Cleanup of AWS Control Tower Resources](walkthrough-delete.md#manual-decommissioning)\.
+    For more information about how to delete resources manually, see [About manual cleanup of AWS Control Tower resources](walkthrough-delete.md#manual-decommissioning)\.

 1. If you intend to set up a new landing zone in a new AWS Region, follow this additional step\.
 Enter the following command through the CLI: